Digital Map Data:

 |Freezing level||Above the summits.|

-Moderate at first and poor or very poor in rain and drizzle, but becoming good or very good during the late afternoon.
+Moderate or poor in rain becoming good by the morning.

 Regional warning and alert feeds